 The “contributes significantly” provision in CAA section 111(b)(1)(A) is ambiguous as to what level of contribution is considered to be significant.
-See 84 FR 50267-68 (citing EPA v.
+See 84 FR 50267 and 68 (citing EPA v.
 EME Homer City Generation, L.P., 572 U.S. 489 (2014) (holding that a similar provision in CAA section 110(a)(2)(D)(i), often termed the “good neighbor” provision, is ambiguous)).
 Accordingly, the EPA has authority to interpret that provision.
 Id. at 50268.
-As noted above, the EPA reads CAA section 111(b)(1)(B) in light of CAA sections 111(b)(1)(A) and (a)(1) to incorporate the “contributes significantly” standard in connection with promulgating NSPS for particular air pollutants.
+As noted above, the EPA reads CAA section 111(b)(1)(B) in light of CAA sections 111(b)(1)(A) and 111(a)(1) to incorporate the “contributes significantly” standard in connection with promulgating NSPS for particular air pollutants.
 The EPA has concluded that to allow the EPA to distinguish between a contribution and a significant contribution to dangerous pollution, some type of (reasonably explained and intelligible) standard and/or established set of criteria that can be consistently applied is necessary.
 Without at least one or the other, it is impossible to evaluate whether the SCF is well reasoned.
 Therefore, the lack of a standard or established set of criteria for an SCF renders the finding arbitrary and capricious.

 A supporting basis for this conclusion can be found in the EPA’s analysis of the “contribute significantly” provisions of CAA section 189(e), concerning major stationary sources of particulate matter with a diameter of 10 micrometers or less (PM10).
 This provision requires that the control requirements applicable to major stationary sources of PM10 also apply to major stationary sources of PM10 precursors “except where the Administrator determines that such sources [of precursors] do not contribute significantly to PM10 levels which exceed the standard in the area.”
 As the EPA noted in the 2019 Oil and Gas Policy Rule proposal, in CAA section 189(e), Congress intended that, in order to be subject to regulation, the emissions must have a greater impact than a simple contribution not characterized as a significant contribution.
 However, Congress did not quantify how much greater.
-Therefore, the EPA developed criteria for identifying whether the impact of a particular precursor would “contribute significantly” to a National Ambient Air Quality Standards exceedance.
+Therefore, the EPA developed criteria for identifying whether the impact of a particular precursor would “contribute significantly” to a NAAQSNAAQS exceedance.
 84 FR 50268.
 These criteria included numerical thresholds.
 Id.
 The EPA has concluded similarly that, under CAA section 111(b), a standard or an established set of a criteria, or perhaps both, are necessary to identify what is significant and what is not.
 Moreover, without either, any determination of significance is arbitrary and capricious because it does not identify a reasoned basis for that determination.

 These criteria help ensure that the EPA’s decision-making is well-reasoned and consistent.
 The EPA considers it particularly important to develop a set of criteria and/or a standard in order to determine when a significant contribution occurs, in order, as noted above, to distinguish it from a simple contribution.
 A contribution can be greater or lesser and remain a contribution, but a significant contribution determination necessarily involves a judgment about the degree of the contribution that rises to the level of significance.
 For such a judgment to be meaningful (and to be understood by regulated parties and by the public), the Agency must identify the criteria it will use to determine significance.